10 Popular Sandwich Chains, Ranked From Best to Worst

 Best: Potbelly

-Some cities have a Potbelly every 20 feet.
-Others are disastrously barren.
-If you're lucky enough to live in range of a Potbelly, you already know what you have.
 The meats are hearty.
 The bread is always perfect.
 Options range from familiarities like Italians and tuna, all the way to originals like Mediterranean subs and chicken salad.
 The addition of hot, giardiniera-style peppers are a gorgeous thing as well.
-Not that your gut would be happy about it, but tossing a side of mac or chili onto your order is highly recommended.
+Cold sandwiches, hot sandwiches; it doesn't matter.
+These things are beautiful.

 publix sub